I’ve now been using Superhuman for over six years with a receipt to prove it.

 Overall I’m still happy with Superhuman.

-I don’t think there’s a better email client out there right now, even after the last two years I’ve been using it.
+There is not a better email client out there right now, even after six years of daily use.

 What Is Superhuman?

-Who would be crazy enough to pay $30/month for an email client?
+Who would be crazy enough to pay for a premium email client?

 👋 Hi.
-My name is Nick and I pay for Superhuman.
+My name is Nick and I’ve been paying for Superhuman since 2020.

 Why?
 Well, let’s talk about it.